 To get your vegetable garden off to a great start and keep it producing all season long, we recommend the following tips.

 Choosing a Location

 Vegetables require a location with good sun.
 All day or at least five hours of afternoon sun is ideal.
 The soil should have adequate drainage, be in the neutral pH range, and be high in organic matter.
 Whether your soil is sand based or clay based, the yearly addition of organic matter such as compost, manure or peat moss is a good idea for the entire garden area.
 If this is not possible, each row can be amended.
-Estabrook's also recommends the addition of organic compounds such as rock phosphate, green sand and gypsum to boost certain capabilities of your plants and soil.
+Estabrook's also recommends the addition of organic compounds such as gypsum to boost certain capabilities of your plants and soil.